nurbilu/chat_game_proj/General_fixs_&_errors.md

 7.c. add to django logger - clr after ctrl + c ()

 8.a. check / implement questionable tasks ()
-8.b. implement docker-compose.yml file to run all flask apps in one command / docker-compose up --build () 8.c. clean all comments to a better git displayment () 8.d. final QA ()
+8.b. implement docker-compose.yml file to run all flask apps in one command / docker-compose up --build () - complete and fix all errors - 3 - 6 hours then hand over project to to eyal and john bryce ()
+8.c. clean all comments to a better git displayment () 8.d. final QA ()